kubeflow/website/content/en/docs/pipelines/tutorials/benchmark-examples.md

 will be used.

 * Follow the [instructions](https://www.kubeflow.org/docs/pipelines/installation/standalone-deployment/)
-to create a new Kubernetes cluster with a cloud service, e.g., Google Cloud, and then deploy a Kubeflow Pipelines instance to that cluster.
+to create a new Kubernetes cluster with a cloud service, for example, Google Cloud, and then deploy a Kubeflow Pipelines instance to that cluster.
 * Add a node pool to the cluster created in the previous step.
 The new node pool needs to have a different name than the default node pool in the cluster.